 Wireless access lets you connect additional (wireless-capable) devices to Telephony Gateway.
 The 802.11 wireless LAN standard allows one or more computers to access the TG1682 using a wireless (radio) signal.
 These connections are in addition to the connections supported via Ethernet.

-Note: You can use the wireless connection if your computer has a built-in or aftermarket wireless card.
+You can use the wireless connection if your computer has a built-in or aftermarket plug-in wireless adapter.
 To learn more about which wireless hardware works best with your computer, see your computer dealer.

 Both